 We encourage you to bring a family member or friend to your first appointment (and any future visits).

-Our hematopathologists may run more tests on your tissue sample to confirm your diagnosis or to narrow down your subtype.
-At your first appointment, your physician will have your results and go over them with you.
+Our hematopathologists may run more tests on your blood or bone marrow to confirm your diagnosis or look for features of your CML that matter for your care.
+At your first appointment, your doctor will have your results and go over them with you.

 These appointments are also a time for you to tell us about yourself.
 Each patient and family has their own needs and preferences.
 We want to get to know you so we understand the best way to care for you.